-She currently serves on the Board of Directors for Make-A-Wish® Mid-Atlantic, Inc. Ms. Gallagher received her Juris Doctor from Georgetown University Law Center, cum laude, and her Bachelor of Arts from Princeton University, summa cum laude.
+She served on the Board of Directors for Make-A-Wish® Mid-Atlantic, Inc. from 2013 – 2019.
+Ms. Gallagher received her Juris Doctor from Georgetown University Law Center, cum laude, and her Bachelor of Arts from Princeton University, summa cum laude.

 Zach Aarons has been working at the intersection of real estate and venture capital for the past decade.
 Zach is the most active early-stage PropTech investor in the United States, having funded over 60 startups in the space as an individual as well as 40 startups (and counting) through MetaProp NYC's venture capital funds.
 In addition to early-stage investing, Zach has worked on large scale mixed-use development projects in cities like Boston and Los Angeles with Millennium Partners.
 He has experience with real estate development, commercial asset management, property marketing, and commercial leasing.